mingrammer/python-practices/basics/underscore/README.md

 <br>

+**_single_leading_underscore**

-**_single_leading_underscore**This convention is used for declaring **private** variables, functions, methods and classes in a module.
+This convention is used for declaring **private** variables, functions, methods and classes in a module.
 Anything with this convention are ignored in `from module import *`.
-However, of course, Python does not supports **truly private, **so we can not force somethings private ones and also can call it directly from other modules.
+However, of course, Python does not supports **truly private**, so we can not force somethings private ones and also can call it directly from other modules.
 So sometimes we say it “weak internal use indicator”.

 ```python
 _internal_name = 'one_nodule' # private variable